Easy Badges

 There is a lot of information surrounding these cards, but if you need to order the right card, here is the information you need to know:

 • Technology: What card reader technology is in use?
-The most common are iClass® and Proximity.
+The most common are HID iClass ® and HID Proximity.
 In this article we will show you how to identify the technology so you can order the correct cards or fobs.

 • Programming: You need to know the format, facility code, and starting card number you want to order.
-It is important to understand that the card programming never changes; instead, the cards are “enrolled” into the card reader system and allowed access. iClass® cards also offer the ability to store additional information separate from the access programming, but the access programming is still fixed on the iClass® cards.
+It is important to understand that the cards are almost always preprogrammed before delivery.
+The cards get “enrolled” into the card reader system and allowed access.
+Essentially this is giving permission for that card number to work in your access system and assigning that card to an employee. iClass® cards also offer the ability to store additional information separate from the access programming, but the access programming is still fixed on the iClass® cards before delivery in most cases.

-• Construction or form factor: The most commonly ordered “credential types” (the item used to access) are printable cards, clamshell cards, and fobs.
+• Construction or form factor: The most commonly ordered credential types are printable cards, clamshell cards, and fobs.
 However, there are a variety of form factors available.

-The Label on the Last Box of Cards
+Option 1- The Label on the Last Box of HID Cards

 How do HID® Cards Work?

-HID® cards are preprogrammed by the vendor – such as Easy Badges! – with unchangeable information: the facility code and card number.
-They have no authority when they are shipped and can’t open any door.
+HID® cards are preprogrammed by the vendor – such as HID or Easy Badges – with unchangeable information: the format, facility code and card number.
 When it is time to provide a card to a user, the administrator enters the card number into the door access control system.
+The cards will not work until enrolled.
 Then particular zones or doors are enabled for the user, either one at a time or by joining the user to a group with particular access.

-Types of HID® Cards – vs. Proximity.
+Types of HID® Cards.
 And what does HID Stand for on These Cards, Anyway?

 HID® stands for Hughes Identification Device, a secure access system and identity company headquartered in Austin, Texas.
 If you find that your cards are HID®, you will have to determine what type of HID® card they are.
 There are two main HID® Proximity card types: smart cards, also known as iClass®, and proximity cards (Proxy or Prox cards or Prox II).